Version 2025 has been released!!! This version includes updates based on ICH E6(R3) Good Clinical Practice. eSRA has been used globally since 2016!!

 • Form/F for e-Investigator Site File Systems

-Notice to those intending to include eCF Site System Assessment Forms in their own materials/applications: the forms are copyrighted by the eClinical Forum in 2025The eClinical Forum keeps all rights of this material.
-Please see the License for Fair Use in the Handbooks and “Implementing eSRA” Guide.
-We welcome our assessment forms to be used in other formats, however, it is required that all question text be used exactly, that all questions are included, that your use is updated when the eCF forms are updated (annually, Q1), and that eClinical Forum is notified in writing and credited.
-By using these materials, you acknowledge the terms and conditions for use.
+Notice to those intending to include eCF Site System Assessment Forms in their own materials/applications: the forms are copyrighted by the eClinical ForumThe eClinical Forum keeps all rights of this material.
+Please see the License for Fair Use in the eSRA Handbook and “Implementing eSRA” Guide.
+By using these materials, you acknowledge the terms and conditions for use as described in the eSRA documents.
 The eClinical Forum is only responsible for materials as distributed via the eClinical Forum website.
 If using the eCF forms downloaded from this website in original formats, there is no need to notify eCF.

 Stay Current!!

-As new regulations are released or updated, the eClinical Forum will evaluate if the site system assessment form questions should be updated.
-To be notified of future releases of the eClinical Forum Site System Assessment Forms and/or to provide feedback to the team, please send an email to eSRA@eClinicalForum.org.
+eSRA materials are updated annually and released at the end of Q1.
+To be notified of future releases and/or to provide feedback to the team, please send an email to eSRA@eClinicalForum.org.
 Your email address will not be used for purposes other than to inform you of updates to eCF Site System Assessments.

 Do we keep a list of sites that have completed eCF Site Assessments?

-We have frequently been asked if we can provide a list of which sites have already completed an eSRA.
 Due to privacy laws in different countries, eClinical Forum does not keep such a list.
-We supply the site system assessment forms free of charge..
 We encourage sponsors to keep a list for themselves of which sites they have received a completed assessment from.
 We encourage sites to store their completed assessments in a central location (such as their IT department) so that other groups within the same organization / using the same computerised system, can use the previously completed assessment as a starting point.

 eCF Site System Assessment Resources – Scroll to see all resources